Resinchem/Ultimate-Bedside-Lamp/docs/interfaces.md

 ## Display Controller Configuration

-The Primary Controller now knows how to find the Display, but we must now tell the Display how to find the Primary.
+The Primary Controller now knows how to find the Display Controller, but we must now tell the Display how to find the Primary.

 ### 1. Identify the Interface
 Launch the web app again by navigating to the Primary Controller's IP.
 This time, select **Display** under Settings and Defaults.